mohadelrezk/open-gov-collaboration-analysis/README.md

-Open Data Portals Collaboration and Relatedness Analysis Service
+Open Data Portals Collaboration and Relatedness Analysis Service [CKAN Portals based]
 =====================

-...
+A - Publications:

+[1] “Mining Governmental Collaboration through Semantic Profiling of Open Government Data Publishers” In press

+B- notes:

+Code will be released after patent registration of a related product..

 mongodb installation [one time only]